francoismassart/eslint-plugin-tailwindcss/UPGRADE.md

 #### Modified settings

 - `callees` is renamed `functions`
+- `parseKeyFunctions` list the functions in which we should validate the keys instead of the values
 - `config`
   - renamed `cssConfigPath`
   - pointing to the main css file